 More specifically, the archive does not only record but also conditions what may be written through its control over the structurality of the writing:

-[…] the technical structure of the archiving archive also determines the structure of the achievable content even in its very coming into existence and in its relationship to the future.
-The archivization produces as much as it records the event. (ibid., p.
+[T]he technical structure of the archiving archive also determines the structure of the achievable content even in its very coming into existence and in its relationship to the future.
+The archivization produces as much as it records the event.
+(Derrida, 1998, p.
 17)

 Hence, even the wish to archive and to make content accessible in a structured format creates delimitation and determined articulations that exclude as much as it makes available.
-Derrida goes on to make the observation that if technology is an archivization process that produces as much as it records, this
+Derrida then goes on to make the observation that if technology is an archivisation process that produces as much as it records, this

 means that in the past, psychoanalysis would not have been what it was (no more than so many other things) if E-mail, for example, had existed.
-And in the future it will no longer be what Freud and so many psychoanalysts have anticipated, from the moment E-mail, for example, became possible. (ibid., p.
+And in the future it will no longer be what Freud and so many psychoanalysts have anticipated, from the moment E-mail, for example, became possible.
+(Derrida, 1998, p.
 17)

 One may want to argue against this considering what we now know about electronic communication, and the example of Freud obviously has a particular meaning considering the psychological dimension with a certain focus on the suppressed and unconscious.
 But on the other hand, it is safe to assert that the impact of communication technologies on all aspects of society and culture has been anything but insignificant.
-Hence, not only does the archive to some extent determine what may be archived, it also influences what is written and in what ways it is written.
-For the current discussion, it is worth considering how the impact of all different kinds of archiving systems employed may affect both artistic and research practices.
+Hence, not only does the archive to some extent determine what may be archived, it also influences what is written and in what ways it may be written.
+For the current discussion, an obviously important consideration is how the impact of all different kinds of archiving systems employed may affect both artistic and research practices.

 Finally, one other important aspect of the present-day archive fever needs to be considered.
 In the relentless wish to reposit potential experiences in easy to handle, downloadable packages, we miss out not only on the physical artefacts, the origin of the experience, that are not as easily encoded, the focus on the past rather than the future, risks at becoming the driving force.
-The archive persistently points to history, institutive, yes, but also conservative: “And the word and the notion of the archive seem at first, admittedly, to point toward the past, to refer to the signs of consigned memory, to recall faithfulness to tradition.” (ibid., p.
-33) While this may be self-evident, and to some extent the very purpose of many of the archiving initiatives of today, such as some of the preservation initiatives mentioned earlier, in the section Documentation databases, is to designate the past and preserve a tradition that may otherwise be lost.
-The principle argument for doing this is not that the contents of the archive itself should allow for development, but that the availability of it triggers activities that points ahead and bridges the gap between past, present and future.16 Part of Derrida’s argument, however, is that the relations between the inner and the outer modes of writing may not be as yielding as they may first appear.
+The archive persistently points to history, institutive, yes, but also conservative: ‘And the word and the notion of the archive seem at first, admittedly, to point toward the past, to refer to the signs of consigned memory, to recall faithfulness to tradition.’
+(Derrida, 1998, p.
+33) While this may be self-evident, and to some extent the very purpose of many of the archiving initiatives of today, such as some of the preservation initiatives mentioned earlier, in the section ‘Documentation databases’, is to designate the past and preserve a tradition that may otherwise be lost.
+The principle argument for doing this is not that the contents of the archive itself should allow for development, but that the availability of it triggers activities that points ahead and bridges the gap between past, present and future.
+Part of Derrida’s argument, however, is that the relations between the inner and the outer modes of writing may not be as yielding as they may first appear.
 Unreflectedly relying on the archive may alter the view on what should actually be archived and how it should be structured.
 As was discussed above, this archival activity may under certain circumstances also modify how the process to be archived develops over time.
 Hence, the ambition to document the materiality of the practice may change the practice itself: instead of gaining insights about the practice, the practice is adopted to fit the models of documentation.